Supporting people to be involved

 Primary Care Commissioning Panel

 The sessions explain in more detail about the activity / meeting, the role of the patient and the support offered to take part.
+Staff are also included on these sessions to explain their role and to ensure they understand the patient role and can deliver the support required.

 Volunteer and Re-imbursement Policy